-- Addition of interest commencing on the day on which the addition of the fixed savings amount has occurred and up to and including the day prior to the day on which the balance on the Pension Accrual Account is used to purchase pension benefits or is transferred by the Pension Fund. - The interest additions occur on a daily basis and in such a manner that the interest additions on an annual basis are maximized to a percentage amounting to "CPI all households" plus 3% points and minimized to 0%. - The CPI-index used is the CPI-index for all households as at 1 January and 1 July in any calendar year.
-This is based on the index figure as published by the CBS for the period September to

-- September prior to 1 January or March to March prior to 1 July in any year. - The interest addition only takes place if and insofar the financial means of the Pension Fund permit this.
+- The interest additions occur on a daily basis and in such a manner that the interest additions on an annual basis are maximized to a percentage amounting to "CPI all households" plus 3% points and minimized to 0%. - The CPI-index used is the CPI-index for all households as at 1 January and 1 July in any calendar year.
+This is based on the index figure as published by the CBS for the period September to September prior to 1 January or March to March prior to 1 July in any year. - The interest addition only takes place if and insofar the financial means of the Pension Fund permit this.
 The means of the Pension Fund are the actual return made on the investments (in the matching half year period of the year before) plus any 'retained return active Members' from previous years when the actual return made on the investments was higher than CPI plus 3% points. - The 'retained return active Members' is expressed in percentage points.
 Every half year the balance of the 'retained return active Members' will be changed with the difference between the actual return made on the investments of the total Mars Pension Fund (excluding the investment accounts of ASP) in the matching half year period of the year before and the actual interest addition for the half year period.
 The 'retained return active Members' can be used to give the interest addition the Mars Pension Fund strives for. - The maximum addition of interest is 13% on an annual basis. - No addition of interest takes place if the CPI-index plus 3% points amounts to less than 0%, a negative percentage or if the actual return on the investments plus the additional 'retained return active Members' was negative.
 The difference between 0% and the negative percentage is deducted from the balance of the 'retained return active Members', unless the Pension Board decides, after consultation with the Company, that this deduction will not take place.